Matilda of Tuscany: Research history

 In German history, Alfred Overmann's dissertation formed the starting point for studying the history of the margravine.
 Since 1893 Overmann placed his investigation about Matilda in several Regest publications.
 The work was reprinted in 1965 and published in 1980 in an Italian translation.
 In the last few decades Werner and Elke Goez in particular have dealt with Matilda.
 From 1986 the couple worked together on the scientific edition of their documents.
 More than 90 archives and libraries in six countries were visited.
 The edition was created in 1998 in the series Diplomata, which the Monumenta Germaniae Historica published.
 In addition to numerous individual studies on Matilda, Elke Goez published a biography of Matilda's mother Beatrice (1995) and emerged as the author of a history of Italy in the Middle Ages (2010).
 In 2012 she presented a biography of Matilda.

 The 900th year of Henry IV's death in 2006 brought Matilda into the spotlight in the exhibitions in Paderborn (2006) and Mantua (2008).
 The 900th anniversary of her death in 2015 was the occasion for various initiatives in Italy and sessions at the International Medieval Congress at Leeds.
 The 21st Congresso Internazionale di Studi Langobardi took place in October of the same year.
 This resulted in two conference volumes.
 In Williamsburg, Virginia from February to April 2015, an exhibition took place at the Muscarelle Museum of Art, the first in the United States on Matilda.

 Popular culture

 In the arts, the story of Matilda and Henry IV is the main plot device in Luigi Pirandello's play Enrico IV, and the Margravine is the main historical character in Kathleen McGowan's novel The Book of Love (Simon & Schuster, 2009).

 Matilda is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor, along some other contemporaries like her second cousin Adelaide of Susa.

-In the grand strategy role-playing video game Crusader Kings III, Matilda is a playable character for the Rags to Riches chapter.
+In the grand strategy role-playing video game Crusader Kings III, Matilda is a playable character and is featured in the Rags to Riches start in 1066.